-At the end of the final episode, just before the credits rolled, most of the originals who had stayed for the run of the series (except Angela and Stanley and Toby) signed off with one last talking head interview (for some reason Pam got two).
+At the end of the final episode, just before the credits rolled, most of the originals who'd stayed for the run of the series (except Angela, Stanley and Toby) signed off with a last talking head interview (Pam got two).
 All of the interviews were pitch-perfectly tailored to each character and made me smile (and B cry) so damn hard, but a few stood out as ones that I needed to store here for safe-keeping.
 Those few are below in the order that they happened.
 I know Bevan won't read them because he never reads the quotes that I post here, but I think they're completely wonderful, especially when paired with "I Will Remember You" as performed by Andy Bernard.

 Pam: I didn't watch the whole documentary.
 After a few episodes, it was too painful.
 I kept wanting to scream at Pam.
 It took me so long to do so many important things.
 It's just hard to accept that I spent so many years being less happy than I could have been.
 Jim was five feet from my desk and it took me four years to get to him.
 It'd be great if people saw this documentary and learned from my mistakes.
 Not that I'm a tragic person.
 I’m really happy now.
 But it would just...just make my heart soar if someone out there saw this and she said to herself "Be strong.
 Trust yourself.
 Love yourself.
 Conquer your fears.
 Just go after what you want and act fast, because life just isn't that long."

 Andy: I spent so much of my time here at Dunder Mifflin thinking about my old pals, my college a cappella group.
 The weird thing is now, I'm exactly where I wanna be.
 I got my dream job at Cornell and I'm still just thinking about my old pals.
 Only now they're the ones I made here.
 I wish there was a way to know you're in the good old days before you've actually left them.
 Someone should write a song about that.